-The origin of this Thailand cuisine is thought to be Chinese as its full name is kway teow pad Thai, kway teow in Hokkien, a Chinese dialect, means Thai style stir-fried rice noodles.
+Many people thought the origin of Pad Thai, a Thailand cuisine is Chinese.
+Because its full name is kway teow pad Thai.
+Likewise, Kway teow in Hokkien, a Chinese dialect, means Thai style stir-fried rice noodles.
 While others alleged it is of Vietnamese origin, brought into Ayutthaya by Vietnamese traders.
-Pad Thai was very popular during the Second World War and made famous in Thailand by its then prime minister and field marshal, Plaek Phibunsongkhram.
-It is now one of Thailand’s national dishes.
+Besides, it was very popular during the Second World War.
+Made famous in Thailand by its then prime minister and field marshal, Plaek Phibunsongkhram.
+Moreover, it is now one of Thailand’s national dishes.
 No famous Thai restaurants throughout the world will be complete without this much loved Pad Thai dish.

 - 6 tablespoons extra virgin olive oil